Efficient Data Analytics on Augmented Similarity Triplets: Results and Discussion

 \subsection{Classification}

-We perform classification task using the $k\textsc{nn}$ classifier with train-test split of $70-30$ for all datasets.
-Figure~\ref{fig:classificationCmp} plots the average accuracies of $5$ runs of the $k\textsc{nn}$ classifier.
-We make comparisons with \textsc{lensdepth} and \textsc{tripletboost} to evaluate classification accuracy of our approach.
-In case of comparison with \textsc{lensdepth}, we generate triplets of type \ref{tripCentral}.
-These triplets are converted to type \ref{tripAnchor} for compatibility with the proposed approach.
-Figure \ref{fig:classificationCmp} shows comparison results with \textsc{lensdepth}.
+We perform classification task using the $k\textsc{nn}$ classifier with train-test split of $70-30 \%$ for all datasets.
+We make comparisons with \textsc{lensdepth} and \textsc{tripletboost} to evaluate the goodness of our approach.
+To make a comparison with \textsc{lensdepth}, we generate triplets of type~\ref{tripCentral} and then convert these triplets to type~\ref{tripAnchor} for compatibility with our proposed approach.
+Figure~\ref{fig:classificationCmp} shows comparison results with \textsc{lensdepth}.
 It is observed that the proposed method performs substantially better as the proportion of triplets increases.

-We make comparison with \textsc{tripletboost} on two datasets (\textsc{moons} and \textsc{iris}). \textsc{moons} dataset consists of $500$ points with two classes.
-Note that \textsc{tripletboost} also incorporates noisy triplets but in our setting, only \textit{sound} triplets are considered, hence, we make comparison with \textsc{tripletboost} on triplets with $0\%$ noise.
-These comparisons are presented in Figure \ref{fig:classificationCmpWithBoosting}.
-On \textsc{iris} dataset, comparison using $10\%$ triplets for three distance metrics is also provided to observe the impact of distance metric.
-We also give true nearest neighbors $k\textsc{nn}$ based classification accuracies which are shown in Figures \ref{fig:classificationCmp} and \ref{fig:classificationCmpWithBoosting}.
-As $k\textsc{nn}$ uses true nearest neighbors for classification, it performs better than our technique.
+We make a comparison with \textsc{tripletboost} on two datasets: \textsc{moons} and \textsc{iris}.
+Note that \textsc{tripletboost} also incorporates noisy triplets generated from the random noise model (which is different from the noise model used in this paper).
+So, we make a comparison with \textsc{tripletboost} on triplets with $0\%$ noise.
+On \textsc{iris} dataset, a comparison using $10\%$ triplets for three distance metrics is made to observe the impact of distance metric.
+These comparisons are shown in Figure~\ref{fig:classificationCmpWithBoosting}.